jmfweb/PasswordGenerator/README.md

 # PasswordGenerator

-This project was made with Angular v17 and Tailwind CSS.
+This project was made with Angular 17 and Tailwind CSS.

 # Status

-🛠️ In progress
+✅ First stable version

 # Deployment instructions

-You must have Angular installed on your computer.
+You must have Angular installed on your computer to deploy this project.

 ## Build